-There was more that I wanted to include in the video (but I had to get back to work).
+There was more I wanted to include in the video (but I had to get back to work).
 So, I’ve added some information in this blog post to further flush out the bargaining chips.
 Employees can use these bargaining chips to negotiate for more money with their employer.

 Offered Severance?
 Beware!

 While it’s practically a taboo subject in our modern, work-driven world to admit to being fired by an employer, there’s something to be said about knowing the right way to be fired.
 This is particularly true if there’s a severance package being offered as part of the termination.
 What you do at the moment a severance check is slid across the desk toward you along with legal documents to sign could turn calamity into financial opportunity — depending on how you play your cards.

 That said, there are those of us in the employment law business who probably wouldn’t object to schools teaching a class on how to get fired correctly.
 But barring that, the video attached to this post might just be the next best thing.